Jarrett Allen NBA Playoffs Player Props: Cavaliers vs. Knicks

 - Allen's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Cavaliers average 98.7 per game, fewest among NBA teams.

-- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.
+- On the glass, the Knicks are seventh in the league, conceding 42 rebounds per game.

-- The Knicks are the 13th-ranked squad in the NBA, giving up 25.1 assists per game.
+- The Knicks allow 25.1 assists per contest, 13th-ranked in the NBA.

 Jarrett Allen vs. the Knicks